Back to News

 Once the home of Tristan in the Arthurian legend of Tristan and Iseult, Lyonesse is now more famously recognised as a mythical lost land off the coast of Cornwall.

-The legend of Lyonesse is of a land which once existed between the western coast of Cornwall and the Isles of Scilly.
-It was submerged by water, with the only evidence of its previous existence the sound of its ringing church bells heard out at sea.
+The legend of Lyonesse is of a kingdom living on fertile land which once connected Land’s End on the western coast of Cornwall with the Isles of Scilly.
+Then, on one stormy night, it was swallowed by the ocean.

-This ghostly tale has been enhanced over the years by fishermen, who claim to hear the eery ringing of church bells and discovery of old rubble in the water.
+This ghostly tale has been enhanced over the years by fishermen who claim to hear the eerie ringing of church bells underneath the water around Land’s End and the Isles of Scilly to this day.

 The Ghost of Jan Tregeagle

-In the horror that he may not be able to be sent back to hell, he was ordered to do a series of laborious and mind-numbing tasks until judgement day.
-His first task was to withdraw all the water from Dozmary Pool using a limpet shell.
+In the horror that he may not be able to be sent back to hell, he was ordered to do a series of laborious and mind-numbing tasks until judgment day.
+His first task was to withdraw all the water from Dozmary Pool, a lake on Bodmin Moor once believed to be bottomless, using a limpet shell with a hole in it!

 A misty ocean